Pinafore/qb/README.md

-# qb
+# QANTA
-QANTA quiz bowl system
+A quiz bowl system that you can train or play against on your own questions.
+Coming soon!